Thor-DraperJr/Thor-DraperJr.github.io/_posts/2021-05-06-framework.md

 ---
 Changing careers is a daunting task.

 The most shell shocking realization I had was that I needed to relearn how I learned.
-When I decided to move from sales to tech, I noticed small things habits that I needed to adjust.
+When I decided to move from sales to tech, I noticed small habits that I needed to adjust.
 I saw a premium on building a framework and work on soft skills that I hadn’t previously emphasized.

 Here are some of the soft skills to keep in mind:
 * Reading Comprehension